arskom/spyne/doc/source/index.rst

 Spyne Documentation
 ####################

 Welcome to Spyne documentation!
-We hope you find this text useful.
+We hope you find it useful.
 Please do not hesitate to get in touch with us if you think you can help us improve Spyne or its documentation one way or another.
 Contact information is below.